jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

-#105.1.
+Title: 105.1.
+Customize and use the shell environment
+Date: 2021-08-03 13:25
+Category: 105

+# 105.1.
 Customize and use the shell environment
 *Weight: 4*

 Candidates should be able to customize shell environments to meet users’ needs.
 Candidates should be able to modify global and user profiles.